 First paint a covering but not thick coat of LINSEED OIL PAINT PRIMER, i.e., of 70-120 μm (0.07-0.12 mm) thickness, which results in a consumption of one litre for 8–14 m² per coat depending on the substrate.
 It adheres particularly well as it is especially greasy, and it prevents the growth of mould, algae and lichens for decades on the finished paint surface as it contains 0.5 kg of zinc oxide / litre.
 However, it is not as weatherproof as the topcoat paints.

 Let the paint dry thoroughly between coats.

 The paint dries within 24 hours at 20 °C / 68 °F and good ventilation; dark, clear shades slightly slower.

-Wash used brushes, tools and containers with strong soft soap before the paint dries.
+Wash brushes, tools and utensils with strong soft soap before the paint dries.

 Rinse sprayers with white spirit.

 WARNING: RISK OF SELF-IGNITION The paint contains oxidizing fatty acids.
 Cloths and other porous materials moist with paint must be immersed in water without delay.
 Painted or oil treated surfaces do not ignite spontaneously - the risk only applies to fibrous materials.